Vivian-Portfolio/Netflix-EDA-Analysis/README.md

 | High | Investigate why content additions declined after the 2019 peak - determine if this reflects a strategic shift toward original productions, rising licensing costs, or incomplete data for 2021 | Insight 2 - growth peaked in 2019 | Content Strategy / Data team |
 | Medium | Break down the movie-to-TV-show ratio by country to see if the 70/30 split holds globally or varies by region | Insight 1 - movie-heavy catalog | Content Acquisition team |
 | Low | Extend the analysis to include genre-level trends over time for a fuller picture of catalog evolution | Insight 3 - concentration in recent years | Data Analytics team |

 ---

 ## 9. Assumptions & Limitations
 ### Assumptions
-- The dataset was treated as a complete and accurate snapshot of Netflix's catalog at the time of extraction (via Kaggle), with no independent verification against Netflix's own records.
+- The dataset was is complete and accurately  represents Netflix's content at the time of extraction (via Kaggle).
-- Missing director, cast, country, and rating values were assumed to be genuinely missing/unlisted rather than data entry errors, and were filled with "Unknown" rather than dropped.
+- Missing director, cast, country, and rating values were assumed to mean that the information was unavailable, rather than data entry errors, were filled with "Unknown" rather than dropped.
+- The Cleaned dataset is suitable for exploratory data analysis.

 ### Limitations
 - The dataset only reflects titles available at one point in time - it does not capture titles that were removed from Netflix before or after this snapshot.
-- No viewer engagement or streaming data is included, so popularity or performance of titles cannot be assessed — only catalog composition.
+- No viewer engagement or streaming data is included, so popularity or performance of titles cannot be assessed - only catalog composition.
 - The date_added field marks when a title was added to Netflix, not when it was actually produced or released, which limits precision when comparing production trends across countries.

 ---

 ## 10. Deliverables